Coronavirus - service updates

 The health visiting service is operating on a reduced basis.

-Due to the closure of schools, the immunisations service is currently planning a scaled back immunisation programme and is awaiting further guidance from NHS.
+Due to school closures, this service is currently planning a scaled back programme and is awaiting further guidance from NHS.

 For more information please visit the Kent Community Health NHS website.